Udhayan

 Udhayan is an Indian Tamil film director, based in Chennai, India.

 Personal life

 His birth name is S. B. Ramadoss.
 Born in Perunali village at Ramanathapuram District.
 His elder brother Sivaram Gandhi is a dialogue writer who worked in films like Samundi (1992), Vandicholai Chinraasu (1994) and Anantha Poongatre (1999).

 Career

 Udhayan has directed two Tamil action films Perarasu (2006) and Aayudham Seivom (2008).
 Together with director Sundar C he has written screenplays for Aranmanai, Aambala, Aranmanai 2 and Aranmanai 4.
-He has been written dialogues for the film Ajith From Aruppukottai.
+He has been written dialogues for the unreleased film Ajith From Aruppukottai.